-Applications for the 2019 Civic Leadership Academy closed on August 5, 2019.
-If you are interested in participating next year, please contact us and we will send you a reminder when applications open next spring.
+Applications for the 2020 Civic Leadership Academy will open in May.
+Please contact us and we will send you a reminder when the applications open.

 Participants in the Civic Leadership Academy must live within the City of Hillsboro.
 Check your address with our Hillsboro Maps tool.

 A selection committee that includes members of City Boards and Commissions and City Council will review the applications.
 Space is limited.
 Priority given to candidates who are new to civic leadership.
 People of all personal and professional backgrounds, people of color, and people from historically underrepresented communities are encouraged to apply.